gerryd/cookbook/content/manual/gaggia-gelateria.md

 The fixed bowl in the machine can be used as-is, but you can opt to use the removable bowl instead.

-The machine comes with a few parts.
+The machine comes with a few parts:

 - Mixing blade for the fixed bowl
 - Mixing blade for the removable bowl